bkmi/tmnre/README.md

 python inference_sbibm/summarize.py ~path/to/data tmnre-sbibm-results.csv
 ```

-We have provided a file already computed in `inference_sbibm/reports/swyft_uniform_2d_results_budget.csv`.
-It was computed using the raw data from our experimental runs.
-Those files are stored in `inference_sbibm_raw.tar.gz` on Zenodo.
+We have provided two files already computed in `inference_sbibm/reports/swyft_uniform_2d_results_budget.csv` and `inference_sbibm/reports/swyft_non_uniform_2d_results_budget.csv`.
+They were computed using the raw data from our experimental runs.
+The corresponding raw data files are stored in `inference_sbibm_raw.tar.gz` on Zenodo.

 ### Generating the comparison plot

 The jupyter notebook `inference_sbibm/compare.ipynb` is designed to use the plotting functions built into `sbibm` to create the plot that we reported in our paper.
-It requires two summary dataframes, `marginalize_sbibm/marginal-c2st-summary.csv` and `inference_sbibm/reports/swyft_uniform_2d_results_budget.csv`.
+It requires three summary dataframes, `marginalize_sbibm/marginal-c2st-summary.csv`, `inference_sbibm/reports/swyft_uniform_2d_results_budget.csv`, and `inference_sbibm/reports/swyft_non_uniform_2d_results_budget.csv`.
 They have already been provided for you and will be referenced if you simply run all the cells of the notebook.

 ## Torus